nhsconnect/FHIR-CDS/pages/explore/api_questionnaire.md

 A new Questionnaire resource is to be created each time any element of a Questionnaire is changed.

-Detailed implementation guidance for a `Questionnaire` resource in the CDS context is given below:
+Detailed implementation guidance for a `Questionnaire` resource within the CDS API implementation guide is given below:

 <table style="min-width:100%;width:100%">